rust-lang/rust/src/doc/trpl/method-syntax.md

 }
 ```

-What we've done here is make another struct, `CircleBuilder`.
-We've defined our
-builder methods on it.
-We've also defined our `area()` method on `Circle`.
+What we've done here is define our builder methods on our struct.
 We
-also made one more method on `CircleBuilder`: `finalize()`.
+also added a method: `finalize()`.
 This method creates
 our final `Circle` from the builder.
 Now, we've used the type system to enforce
-our concerns: we can use the methods on `CircleBuilder` to constrain making
+our concerns: we can use these methods to constrain making
 `Circle`s in any way we choose.